lynnlangit/architects-who-code/Kata-2024/ADRs/ADR-1C-data-security.md

 ## Considerations:
 - Most hospitals do have internal user/service directory systems (i.e. Active Directory, ...)
-- Most hospitals do NOT have KMS infrastructure/servers.
+- Most hospitals do NOT have existing CA/KMS infrastructure/servers for data encryption.
+Our solution will have to include this functionality, both hardware and software.
+Also key rotation policies.